Temps start to soar in June when days start to get longer.

 #4 Stop Putting Bricks in the Toilet

 Summer may be water-conscientiousness season, but putting a brick in your toilet is the wrong means to that well-meaning end.
 Brick crumbles when exposed to water for too long.
 Instead, switch to a high-efficiency toilet.
-At $100-$300 per toilet, the $230 annual water savings is worth it.
+At $90 to $330 per toilet, the $130 annual water savings to replace it with a WaterSense- labeled model is worth it.
 Or just swap your brick with a half-gallon milk jug filled with sand.